satishrawat730/OpenCV/README.md

 16 AdaptiveThresholding.py     : Image AdaptiveThresholding is used for regionwise image segmentation.
 17 MatplotlibWithOpencv.py     : matplotlib with opencv
 18 MatplotlibWithOpencv_2.py   : use subplot to show many image in 1 window
 19 MorphologicalTransformations.py : morphological operations like Erosion, Dilation, Opening, Closing etc
+20 Smoothing_BlurringImages.py : Smoothing and Blurring of Images with OpenCV